 Broadening Participation

-We strive to make I-Corps welcoming and inclusive, and to empower STEM research talent who are women, veterans, people of color, and individuals with disabilities as problem solvers and entrepreneurs.
+We strive to make I-Corps welcoming and to empower STEM research talent as problem solvers and entrepreneurs.

-Broadening participation in I-Corps is essential to IN I-Corps’ mission – it’s not an add-on.
+Broadening participation in I-Corps is essential to IN I-Corps’ mission.
 Innovative technology solutions that can benefit society come from scientists and researchers of every background.

 Leadership From the Top

 The IN I-Corps Hub’s PI, Dr. Lynden Archer, is the Dean of Engineering at Cornell University, a distinguished professor in Chemical and Biomolecular Engineering, and an entrepreneur who has founded two battery technology startups based on his research.
-Dr. Archer has personally completed the I-Corps Teams program and is an advocate of the experience, especially for academics who are underrepresented minorities.
+Dr. Archer has personally completed the I-Corps Teams program and is an advocate of the experience.

 Dr. Archer describes his own entrepreneurship journey and the value of customer discovery.